jose-cisco/Symptoms-Recommendation/README.md

 5. Generation of symptom association recommendations

 This notebook can be run independently to update the symptom database or validate model performance before deployment via FastAPI.
+The Jupyter notebook which consits of Data Engineering.ipynb and Symptoms_Recommendation.ipynb can be excuted to see the progress and reslut through each of the block lines by press play (F5) to excute each lines of the code.